atxiii/small-tools-for-hunters/fabychecker/readme.md

 ## Description

-Sometimes you are fuzzing and you don't know your fuzzing are works correctly or not! so you can find a hook from the site and place on your wordlist to make sure your fuzz are working as well.

-for example:
-I know the /blabla/ is exist. so I spwan it to my wordlist to make sure the fuzzing works well.
+When you're conducting fuzzing tests, it's important to verify whether your fuzzing is working correctly.
+To do this, you can identify a known endpoint on the target site and insert it into your wordlist.
+This way, you can confirm that your fuzzing is functioning as intended.
+For instance, if you know that '/blabla/' exists, you can add it to your wordlist to ensure the effectiveness of your fuzzing tests.

 ### Command:
 ```sh